ACP American Literature Syllabus 2021-2022

 I write to you today with great excitement.
 I’m eager to get to know each of you, to hear about your summers, to learn about your plans for this year and your hopes and dreams for the future.

 Finally, I'm delighted to announce that I'll be co-teaching this class with our principal, Dr. Jamie Chisum.
-Dr. Chisum and I have taught together for the past four years.
-Dr. Chisum will have his own welcome message for you when we meet in class.
+Dr. Chisum and I have taught together for the past three years.
+Dr. Chisum will have his own welcome message for you when we meet in class today.

 Let’s make this a year in which we connect, sharing both our inspirations and our frustrations.
 You can reach me at email@example.com.